SamStudio8/samstudio8.github.io.off/_posts/2015-07-22-bridgebuilding.md

 for the "comparison to a known result".
 The reason we can make such a comparison is because a subset of these 2932 participants had their DNA analysed with a different technology called a "SNP chip" (or array).
 Rather than whole genome sequencing, very specific positions of interest in a genome can be called with higher confidence.
-903 participants were genotypes with both studies, yielding 2846 lanelets.
+903 participants were genotyped with both studies, yielding 2846 lanelets.

 Of these 903 samples; 229 had at least one lanelet (but not all) fail quality control and 5 had all associated lanelets fail.
 Having read that, this is tabulated for convenience below: